 - Access to our monthly Vet Tech newsletter, Tech Times

 - Hands-on experience with two clinical externships through a private practice near you, or through our partners, Banfield and VCA Animal Hospitals

 When should I begin looking for my Vet Tech clinical externship location?
-Does Penn Foster provide any assistance?
+Does Penn Foster College provide any assistance?

 Students should begin looking for a clinical externship location early in their second semester.
-Though Penn Foster provides students with the necessary tools to obtain an externship site, it is the student's responsibility to ultimately obtain a suitable location for the externship.
-As part of our partnerships with Banfield and VCA Animal Hospitals, students may obtain required practical experience at participating hospitals, but it is the students' responsibility to check with the hospitals in their area.
-Students also receive extensive mentoring and guidance from their Penn Foster externship evaluator throughout the externship process.
+Though Penn Foster College provides students with the necessary tools to obtain an externship site, it is the student's responsibility to ultimately obtain a suitable location for the externship.
+As part of our partnerships with Banfield and VCA Animal Hospitals, students may obtain required practical experience at participating hospitals, but it is the student's responsibility to check with the hospitals in their area.
+Students also receive extensive mentoring and guidance from their Penn Foster College externship evaluator throughout the externship process.

 How long will it take me to complete my Vet Tech program?

-Completion times vary from person to person depending on the number of credits you can transfer to Penn Foster and the number of hours you can commit to studying each week.
+Completion times vary from person to person depending on the number of credits you can transfer to Penn Foster College and the number of hours you can commit to studying each week.
 With our online Vet Tech program, you can choose a pace that's right for you, so you can progress as quickly as you'd like.

 Will my Penn Foster College credits transfer to other schools?

-Penn Foster college credits have been accepted for transfer into colleges across the country.
+Penn Foster College credits have been accepted for transfer into colleges across the country.
 Students should check with a specific college to see if they accept our credits, as credit transfer can vary depending on the school.
 No form of accreditation guarantees that any learning institution will accept credits from any school as transfer credits.
 For more information on transferring credits, click here.